zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

     ```bash
     (dsTest-host)$ dsClient -d 127.0.0.1 -c "source dsTestScenario.xml"
     ```
-- **Verify PDN session establishment**: To check if a PDN session is properly estabilished there is an extra external data network container only for this demo purpose.
+- **Verify PDN session establishment**: To check if a PDN session is properly established, there is an extra external data network container only for this demo purpose.
 The dsTest UE can be reached using this container to validate the PDN session establishment.
-To understand the packet flow read the next analysis section.
-In our settings the UE network is 12.1.1.0/24 the configuration can be seen in smf.conf and spgw_u.conf.
+To understand the packet flow, read the next analysis section.
+In our settings the UE network is 12.1.1.0/24.
+The configuration can be seen in smf.conf and spgw_u.conf.
 The allocated IP address to dsTest UE can be seen in smf logs.
 Generally, if there is a single UE then the allocated ip address will be 12.1.1.2.

     ```bash
     (docker-compose-host)$ docker exec -it oai-ext-dn ping 12.1.1.2